 To maintain weight consume what has been calculated.
 Do not add or subtract calories.

 Macronutrients are the major subcomponents of nutritional needs.
 Simply put macronutrients are fats, proteins, and carbohydrates.
 There are many different beliefs on what macronutrient split a person can have and any good nutrition specialist will tell you that to say any split is a definitive answer for everyone would be naïve.
 Truth is, each person has a different chemical composition and dietary needs and may benefit from other considerations.
 At Train Like a Ranger we highly encourage each individual to track their meals and experiment with what is working and what isn't.
 We encourage people to do their own research and make adjustments accordingly.
 Fad diets typically demonize carbohydrates; however, healthy sources of carbohydrates provide much needed fuel for muscle growth and performance (primarily glycogen).
-Overall, you will notice that we suggest a diet with a good dose of healthy carbohydrates, moderate protein intake, and lower in fat for healthy athletes.
+You will notice that we suggest a diet with a good dose of healthy carbohydrates, moderate protein intake, and lower in fat for healthy athletes.
 Additionally, we typically promote a diet for healthy athletes as being low in saturated fats, sugar, refined carbs, and within the recommended daily intake of sodium.

 (purely powerlifting, sprinting, etc.)